Why Next.js Is Great for SEO

 Unlike client-side React apps, Next.js can:

-This solves the fundamental problem that killed SEO for traditional React apps: Google seeing a blank page.
+This solves the fundamental problem that killed SEO for traditional React apps: Google or an AI crawler seeing a blank page while waiting for JavaScript to render content.

 But rendering is just the foundation.
-Let's cover everything you need for Next.js SEO.
+Here's everything you need for Next.js 16 SEO.

 title: 'Your Page Title | Brand Name',